sonph63195/commerce/.gemini/components.md

 - Use **utility-first Tailwind CSS classes** — avoid custom CSS unless necessary.
 - Use `VBox` (vertical layout) and `HBox` (horizontal layout) wrappers when aligning layout via Flexbox.
 - Ensure accessibility with appropriate `aria` attributes and semantic HTML.
+- Always use a dedicated typography component for displaying text.

 ---